Dkaka/ORB_SLAM2_MacOS/README.md

 # ORB-SLAM2 - For Mac
+This version is provided for consistency with https://github.com/JingwenWang95/ORB_SLAM2.

+The mono_kitti executable has been modified to shift the computation onto its own thread, following the modification shown in mono_tum.

+The executable arguments for mono_kitti and mono_tum have changed to 4 arguments, with the last argument specifying the result trajectory file path.

+An example of executing the kitti 07 sequence (stored outside OrbSLAM2 folder) and save the trajectory result on your desktop (**Terrible habit!
+Please do not follow!**):

+`./Examples/Monocular/mono_kitti ./Vocabulary/ORBvoc.txt ./Examples/Monocular/KITTI04-12.yaml ../07 ~/Desktop/trajectory1.txt`

+#### How to compile

+`./build.sh`

+#### Dependencies:

+It was tested on macOS Big Sur 11.2.2 with Xcode version 12.4.
+Xcode Command-Line-Tool is required.

+##### OpenCV:

+(Tested under Opencv version 3.4.13.
+Installed through Homebrew using brew install opencv@3)

+Use brew info opencv@3 and follow the instructions to add OpenCV to your PATH.

+##### Others:

+Please install other dependencies as well, most of which can be installed through HomeBrew.
+But Pangolin, for instance, needs to be compiled from source, with its dependencies installed.

+# ORB-SLAM2 - For Mac - Original Text

 This fork has been modified to be compatible on Mac systems.
 With required packages installed via Brew, this works out of the box for me.

 One of the main issues on MacOS was Pangolin needing to run on the main thread.
 Currently only the `mono_tum` executable has been modified to shift the computation onto its own thread, and keep Pangolin on the main thread.
 If you need this for other executables, it should be pretty straightforward following what I've done in `mono_tum.cc`.